May 3 to July 20, 2019

 For their support of Suspended Time, Prefix gratefully acknowledges the Scotiabank Contact Photography Festival, the Institut Français, and the Toronto Cultural Office of the French Embassy in Canada.
 Prefix also gratefully acknowledges the assistance of the Canada Council for the Arts and the Toronto Arts Council with funding from the City of Toronto.
 The work of Taysir Batniji appears courtesy of the artist, the collection of Marie-Aline Prat (Paris), Galerie Eric Dupont (Paris) and Galerie Sfeir-Semler (Hamburg/Beirut).

-Photo: Taysir Batniji, “No. 51” from Gaza Walls, 2001.
+Photo: Taysir Batniji, from the series Gaza Walls, 2001.
 57 photographs in slide projection and other formats.
 Variable dimensions.
 Courtesy the artist and Galerie Sfeir-Semler (Hamburg/Beirut).